-Winter – December, January, February and March – is the coldest and wettest time to visit Albufeira.
+Winter December, January, February and March is the coldest and wettest time to visit Albufeira.
 Although compared to most of northern Europe, the resort is relatively mild and dry across the season.
-At this time of year, the average temperature for the resort is 13°C, which drops to an overall low of 12°C in January – the coldest month of the year for the resort.
+At this time of year, the average temperature for the resort is 13°C, which drops to an overall low of 12°C in January the coolest month of the year for the resort.

 Although winter is Albufeira's wettest season, the amount of rainfall decreases fairly rapidly as the season develops.
 December is the wettest month of the year, when an average of 99mm of rain falls over 14 wet days.
 This is followed by January with 97mm of rainfall over 14 days, February with 69mm of rainfall over 13 days and March with 53mm of rainfall over 12 days.

 Just as Albufeira gets drier as winter progresses, the sun also shines more as the season develops.
 The resort sees just five hours of sunshine each day between December and January, whilst February sees six hours and March sees seven.
-With such a small number of sunshine hours each day, expect a mixture of cool, overcast days and pleasantly warmer clear and sunny days during your winter holiday in Albufeira.
+With such a small number of sunshine hours each day, expect a mixture of cool, overcast days and pleasantly warmer clear and sunny days in Albufeira at this time.

-If you love the sun and want to get as much sunbathing done as possible during your winter holiday in Albufeira, leave it as late as possible to travel to the resort – the final two weeks of March are the warmest, driest and sunniest.
+If you love the sun and want to get as much sunbathing done as possible in Albufeira, leave it as late as possible to travel to the resort the final two weeks of March are the warmest, driest and sunniest.